merely-useful/py-rse/index.md

 > if you worked through all of the exercises in the previous chapter.
 > Feel free to delete them or move them to a separate directory.
 > If you have accidentally deleted files you need,
-> you can download them again by following the instructions in Appendix \@ref(install).
+> you can download them again by following the instructions in Section \@ref(download-data).

 ## Creating New Commands {#bash-advanced-script}